Mother and child escape through window as blaze breaks out in block of flats

 The fire was extinguished by 2.22am.

+Three crews - two from Clacton and one from Weeley - attended the scene of the fire.

+Crew manager Samuel Mussett, from Clacton Fire Station, said the most important thing to do in the event of a fire is to get out of the building as soon as you can.

-Crew Manager Samuel Mussett, Clacton Fire Station, said: "Although the homeowner thought he was doing the right thing by moving the mattress out of his flat, he inadvertently moved the fire to the lobby area, not only burning his hands in the process but trapping himself and potentially three other flats.
+He said: "Although the homeowner thought he was doing the right thing by moving the mattress out of his flat, he inadvertently moved the fire to the lobby area - not only burning his hands in the process but trapping himself and potentially three other flats.

 The flat has suffered some smoke damage and the lobby area has been badly damaged by fire.